CDL-Quantum/Hackathon2021/CosmiQ/IBMQ_challenge_solution.md

 ## Calibrating qubits and qutrits and creating single-qutrit gates using Qiskit Pulse

-In this project, we make use of Qiskit Pulse to calibrate individual IBM Q's transmon qubits for the first and the second excited states.
+In this project, we make use of the python library Qiskit Pulse to calibrate individual IBM Q's transmon qubits for the first and the second excited states.

-### the transom
+### the transmon

-A transmon qubit can be modelled using a Hamiltonian that describes the Duffing oscillator,
+A transmon qubit can be modelled using a Hamiltonian that describes the Duffing oscillator :

 >
 >![Duffing Oscillator Hamiltonian](https://latex.codecogs.com/gif.latex?H%20%3D%20%5Comega%20a%5E%5Cdagger%20a%20&plus;%20%5Cfrac%7B%5Calpha%7D%7B2%7D%20a%5E%5Cdagger%20a%5E%5Cdagger%20a%20a)